godotengine/godot-docs/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 Click beside it where it says "[empty]" and select "New NoiseTexture".
-Then in your NoiseTexture click beside where it says "Noise" and select "New OpenSimplexNoise".
+Then in your NoiseTexture click beside where it says "Noise" and select "New NoiseTexture".

-.. note:: :ref:`OpenSimplexNoise <class_opensimplexnoise>` is used by the NoiseTexture to
+.. note:: :ref:`FastNoiseLite <class_fastnoiselite>` is used by the NoiseTexture to
           generate a heightmap.

 Once you set it up and should look like this.